 The Bellevue cops say Mr. Coleman’s blood draw results came back negative – clean; yet they are claiming that they have a “rock solid” case against him, and that he should be charged with Vehicular Assault and Hit & Run-Attended (respectively a felony and a gross misdemeanor).
 Last week, on Monday 01/25/2016, the Bellevue Police Department, released a 101-page report, which his attorney rightly objected to as follows:

-“I've never seen a police department issue what amounts to a manifesto of why they are filing their case before charges have ever been filed,'' [his attorney] said.
-“In my opinion it is an attempt to save face by tarring Derrick with as many infractions as they could possibly divine from this incident.''
+“I’ve never seen a police department issue what amounts to a manifesto of why they are filing their case before charges have ever been filed,” said.
+“In my opinion it is an attempt to save face by tarring Derrick with as many infractions as they could possibly divine from this incident.”

 There was also recently some mention in the media that Coleman, the third legally deaf professional football player in US history, had his hearing aids fall out and was thus disoriented causing the crash, or he may have accidentally dozed off for a moment from being tired or who knows why.
 This may ultimately be decided by a jury.
 The defense lawyer is very capable – even legendary among the criminal defense bar, but so is the experienced Senior Deputy King County Felony Vehicular Assault and Vehicular Homicide Prosecutor, Amy Freedheim, who is very fair but very tough.